jzuelos/the-rust-book-simplified/Day_1_of_Daily_Rust_Book_series.md

 Rust allows you to go even further:

-* Introduce **parallelism** safely — the compiler guarantees thread safety.
+* Introduce **parallelism** safely — the compiler guarantees thread safety (threads are parts of a program that can run simultaneously, and Rust ensures they don’t interfere with each other).
 * Optimize aggressively — without fear of introducing new bugs.

 ### Not Just Low-Level

 Rust is also ideal for:

-* Command-line applications
+* Command-line applications (programs run from terminal/console)
-* Web servers
+* Web servers (software that delivers web pages)
-* Embedded systems
+* Embedded systems (small computers inside devices like watches, sensors, etc.)

-The same skills apply across all domains — from web to embedded — with a consistent mindset.

 ### The Spirit of Rust